Bidfood: Operations

+In the financial year ended 30 June 2024, the company reported turnover of £3.2 billion with £34.9 million profit after tax.

 Bidvest Foodservice

 The Bidvest Foodservice division of the company operates as a foodservice wholesaler supplying fresh, frozen, ambient and non-food products to customers in a wide range of sectors within the foodservice and catering industry; including local authorities, NHS trusts, defence contractors, hotel and restaurant chains as well as many independent operators in the hospitality industry.
 Bidvest Foodservice operates a fleet of around 850 temperature-controlled delivery vehicles, delivering fresh, chilled, and frozen goods out of 23 depots, and 4 regional distribution centres across the United Kingdom.
 It has 5 major offices across the country.

 Bidvest Logistics

-Bidvest Logistics provides distribution and supply chain services to larger operators in the foodservice industry, including many well-known restaurant and fast-food brands.
+Bidvest Logistics provided distribution and supply chain services to larger operators in the foodservice industry, including many well-known restaurant and fast-food brands.
+It was rebranded as Best Food Logistics in 2018, and in 2020 was sold to Booker Group, a subsidiary of Tesco; Best Food Logistics became a division of Booker Direct.